Difficulty Level

 - Download the Inkscape SVG Quick Guide template

-- Read our Basic & Advanced SVG Workflows support guide.
+- Read our Classic & Advanced SVG Workflows support guide.

 Step 1: Import and set up your SVG file in the Bantam Tools software.

 Connect your Desktop CNC Milling Machine to your computer, turn on the machine, and launch the Bantam Tools software.
-Home the machine and then navigate to the Initial Setup tab and import the Machinist-Rule.svg file.
+Home the machine and then navigate to the Initial Setup tab and import the Machinist-Rule.svg file (link above).
 The file dropdown menu will look like this:

 To set up your file: